awwaaadddd/awwaaadddd.github.io/_posts/2023-05-03-assignment-three-post.md

 - Will it base it on the presence of a face?

 ### 3.2.1 *Orange* Tools Used:
+**Figure 1.0** below showcases the tools used on the *Orange* interface in order to input the images, process them, and classify them through data tables and visual clustering/branching hierarchical structures that show connections between the clustered images.
 <img src="/assets/part1process.png" style="zoom:50%"/>

 ### 3.2.2